IAL 14: Mars: the Red Planet

 Could life still exist on Mars today?

-Well there can't be life as we know it on the surface---unless it can carry its own liquid water supply and shield itself from ultraviolet (UV) light.
+Well there CANNOT be life as we know it on the surface---unless it can carry its own liquid water supply and shield itself from ultraviolet (UV) light.

 Recall life on Earth is protected from dangerous UV radiation our atmosphere, particularly the ozone layer 25 km above the surface (Se-439).
 Mars doesn't have this shielding and the surface life (unless it had its own shielding) could NOT survive there even if it were warm enough and had water.